 The American Express Military Credit Card Fee Waiver

-- 10x points at U.S. gas stations and U.S. supermarkets on up to $15,000 in combined purchases, during your first 6 months of Card Membership
+- Earn 10x points on eligible purchases on the Card at restaurants worldwide and when you Shop Small in the U.S., on up to $25,000 in combined purchases, during your first 6 months of Card Membership

 - Centurion and Priority Pass lounge access

 - Uber VIP status and up to $200 in Uber savings on rides or eats orders